-Edward Corker sat in the Irish Parliament from 1713, until his death in January 1734, as MP for Rathcormack (County Cork) 1713–14, Midleton (County Cork) 1715–27, and Clonmines (County Wexford) 1727–34 (9).
-Edward Corker was High Sheriff of County Cork in 1719.
+Edward Corker sat in the Irish Parliament from 1713, until his death in January 1734, as MP for Rathcormack (County Cork) 1713–14, Midleton (County Cork) 1715–27, and Clonmines (County Wexford) 1727–34 (12).
+He served as High Sheriff of County Cork in 1719.
 He married Margaret, the daughter of Peter Wallis of Shanagarry, County Cork.
 Possibly it is this alliance that founded the ‘Corkers of Cork’.
-The home of Edward and Margaret Corker became Ballymaloe House, Shanagarry, County Cork (10).
-Margaret Corker, who died July 1721, was commemorated with a monument in St Colman’s Cathedral, Cloyne, County Cork (11).
-There is no record of surviving children from her marriage.
-The parish register of St Werburgh’s Church, Dublin records that Edward Corker, Esq., aged 67, of Eustace Street, was buried 29 January 1733/4 (12).
-The will of Edward Corker, written in 1725, named his brother Chambre Corker of Falmouth and his ‘cousin’ Robert Corker also of Falmouth in the English county of Cornwall (13).
-Robert Corker (1668–1731) was five times Mayor of Falmouth in 1697, 1705, 1709, 1717 and 1724, and Chambre Corker (1677–1747) was twice Mayor of Falmouth in 1716 and 1723 (14).
-The family relationship may be that Edward Corker was the first cousin of Robert Corker’s father, Thomas Corker.
-That is, Edward Corker, Chambre Corker and Thomas Corker were all grandsons of Robert Corker of Manchester.
-The Cornish CorkersThomas Corker, from Connellstown, County Meath in Ireland, travelled at sea as a ship’s doctor.
+The home of Edward and Margaret Corker became Ballymaloe House, Shanagarry, County Cork (13).
+Margaret Corker, who died July 1721, was commemorated with a monument in St Colman’s Cathedral, Cloyne, County Cork (14).
+The parish register of St Werburgh’s Church, Dublin records that Edward Corker, aged 67, of Eustace Street, was buried 29 January 1733/4 (15).
+There is no record of surviving children from their marriage.
+The Corker family in Cork continued with Edward’s nephews, the sons of Chambre Corker.
+Edward Corker was remembered with some esteem – when his sister Margaret Corker died in 1764 a death notice printed in Faulkner’s Dublin Journal stated that she was the ‘sister to the late worthy and renowned Patriot, Colonel Edward Corker of Ballymaloe, County Cork’ (16).
+The will of Edward Corker named his brother Chambre Corker of Falmouth and his ‘cousin’ Robert Corker also of Falmouth in the English county of Cornwall (17).
+Robert Corker (1668–1731) was five times Mayor of Falmouth in 1697, 1705, 1709, 1717 and 1724, and Chambre Corker (1677–1747) was twice Mayor of Falmouth in 1716 and 1723 (18).
+The family relationship may be that Edward Corker was the first cousin of Robert Corker’s father, another Thomas Corker who, like Edward and Chambre Corker, was a grandson of Robert Corker of Manchester.
+However, the parents of Thomas Corker have not been identified.
+The Cornish CorkersThomas Corker (birth date and parents not traced), from Connellstown, County Meath in Ireland, travelled at sea as a ship’s doctor.
 In early 1667 his ship sailed unexpectedly into Falmouth harbour on the south coast of Cornwall.
-Possibly, on a return voyage from the West Indies, the ship was forced into Falmouth by a winter storm.
-Thomas Corker decided to stay and on 25 April 1667 he married Jane, the daughter of the Falmouth merchant John Newman (15).
+Possibly, on a return voyage from the West Indies, the ship was forced into the port by a winter storm.
+Falmouth appealed as a new home – on 25 April 1667 Thomas Corker married Jane, the daughter of the Falmouth merchant John Newman (19).

-General ReferenceA Corker family history is documented in Burke’s Genealogical and Heraldic History of the Landed Gentry, 1937, Irish Supplement.
-This source records the antecedents of Major-General Thomas Martin Corker.
+General ReferenceA Corker family history in Burke’s Genealogical and Heraldic History of the Landed Gentry (1937, Irish Supplement) records the antecedents of Major-General Thomas Martin Corker (1856–1937).

 Notes (1) A source of Corker family history is